Introduction

 etc.) and that can be used to transform data between the stratigraphic

 domain and time domain.
-The multiamd
+The multiamd class is a list of

-objects are used to
+adm objects. multiadm objects are used to

 represent uncertainties of age-depth models.
 Objects of type

-are sediment accumulation curves that can contain
+sac are sediment accumulation curves that can contain

 information on erosion, and can be turned into age-depth models.